 Black walnut hulls

-To protect and deliver these herbs precisely where they are needed, add BioActive Carbon to your full moon parasite cleanse.
-BioActive Carbon also binds the biological toxins and debris that killing parasites leaves behind.
+To protect and deliver these herbs precisely where they are needed, add carbon-based binders to your full moon parasite cleanse.
+Carbon-based binders also bind the biological toxins and debris that killing parasites leaves behind.

-Plus, BioActive Carbon leaves behind the building blocks of tissues — carbon, hydrogen, and oxygen — that repair the damage done by the parasites and the toxins they release.
+Plus, these binders leave behind the building blocks of tissues — carbon, hydrogen, and oxygen — that repair the damage done by the parasites and the toxins they release.

 Follow these steps to complete the challenge: